Day 1 UK - Nairobi

 Day 2 Nairobi - Aberdare Highlands

 On arrival in Nairobi this morning, you'll embark on a wonderful journey through the city, out into the Great Rift Valley and on to the Aberdare Highlands.
 You'll check in just before lunch, and an afternoon at leisure gives you time to settle in.
-If you wish you can join your guide for a nature trek.

 Day 3 Aberdare Highlands - Samburu National Reserve